How to Promote Your Music on Spotify

 Be sure to check out all the linked to resources for more detailed insights into each of these areas.
 We’ll also be creating guides to music promotion on other popular streaming services such as Apple Music, Deezer, Amazon Prime and YouTube in the near future.

-We’re always on the lookout for new artists to work with and help with their music promotion, so be sure to get in touch if you would like to work together.
-Also don’t hesitate to sign up to our mailing list to be kept up to date with new resources as they are published.
+We’re always on the lookout for new artists to work with and help with their Spotify promotion, so be sure to get in touch if you would like to work together.
+Also don’t hesitate to sign up to our mailing list below to be kept up to date with new resources as they are published.